JSC-4/MicroBlaze_GPIO/README.md

-# MicroBlaze with Nexys-4 DDR
+# MicroBlaze GPIO with Nexys-4 DDR

 This project is about using the Nexys-4 DDR, to create a MicroBlaze SoC and communicating with the UART to print "Hello World".
 This is the stepping stone for developing more complexed SoC based systems.